arduino/arduino-edge-container-demo/README.md

 By the way the option `--privileged` let the container access to all the peripherals connected to our Raspberry, even the webcam/Raspberry Pi Cam.
 Personally I used a generic logitech one ([this](http://support.logitech.com/en_us/product/quickcam-communicate-stx-product)).

+Furthermore we can stop the container with `docker stop opencv` and start it again with `docker start -i opencv`. (`-i` attach container’s STDIN)

 Now you should be in the container's bash!
 First of all check if OpenCV is installed by running python interpreter:
 ``` bash